 – List views: Visualize data with handy list view charts or easily apply filters to slice the data as needed.

-– Lightning Components: Use the standard ones or import your own designed Lightning Components (or downloaded from AppExchange).
+– Lightning Components: Use the standard ones or import your own designed Lightning Components (or download from AppExchange).

 Bulkification all the way!

-Both Flows and Process Builder will get enhancements that introduce better bulkification.
+Both Flows and Process Builder will get enhancements that introduce better nullification.
 Pretty neat.
 Especially for orgs that frequently load a lot of records into the system and still want Processes and Flows that trigger.
-Process Builder seems to get the better bargain, but then again, Flow already has more features to handle bulkification in place.
+Process Builder seems to get the better bargain, but then again, Flow already has more features to handle nullification in place.

 Hidden far down in the release notes is a beautiful little thing: Custom Lookups Enabled for Activities.
-It’s one of those small things that just makes the world a better place.
+It’s one of those small things that just make the world a better place.

-– To add some flavor you can now add some rich text styling to your chatter post.
-This includes your basic text italicizing etc. as well as bullet lists and numbered lists.
+– To add some flavour, you can now add some rich text styling to your chatter post.
+This includes your basic text italicising etc., as well as bullet lists and numbered lists.

 – Broadcast groups are a special type of public, private or unlisted group where only group owners and managers can create new posts.
 Group members can comment on the posts created by the group owner or manager.